Did you know that annual household water leaks waste more than a trillion gallons of water nationwide?

 Preferred vendors may not always support the homeowner because they rely on payments from insurance.
 Instead, in order to keep their pricing cheap, they might perform the task in less time than is necessary and with lesser quality materials.

 After a significant storm, a contractor may come to your door and offer to repair any water damage.
 We refer to these contractors as “storm chasers”.
-Storm chasers frequently lack the necessary permits to finish the job.
+Storm chasers frequently lack the necessary skills to finish the job properly.

 Sadly, a lot of these contractors will stop working on a project to go after another, stronger storm.
 You can be certain that your contractor will stick around and is duly licensed.
-You’ll also be able to provide references by selecting a water damage restoration firm that operates locally.
+You’ll also be able to verify references they may provide by selecting a water damage restoration firm that operates locally.

 There are many various types of water damage services you can choose from.
 It’s a good idea to learn more about the water damage company.
 This is so you can be sure you’re choosing someone trustworthy, qualified, and licensed to handle your water damage restoration!